alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 ### Highly customized

-Apart from cooperation`CardHeader`、`CardContent`、`CardFooter`component usage, you can also achieve highly customized cards by directly inserting children.
+In addition to being used in conjunction with the CardHeader, CardContent, and CardFooter sub components, you can also achieve highly customized cards by directly inserting children.

 ```tsx
 import { Card, Stack } from '@bifrostui/react';